vi4m/vi4m.github.io/_posts/2022-12-29-tips-for-software-eng-managers.md

 ## Focus on things that give results

-* Working Code beats the best ideas.
+* Working software beats the best proposals.
 * Written proposal beats every meeting.
-* Building prototypes beats thinking if it's worth doing it.
+* Building prototypes beats thinking, if it's worth doing it.

-## Communication is not meetings
+## Meetings

 * Review your calendar every month.
-* Avoid being at meetings only for "just in case" / "curiosity".
+* Avoid being at meetings only for "just in case" / [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out)
 * Leave meetings where you don't contribute to.
-* Discussions and processes are not the results; decisions and tools could be the results.
+* Only attend the meetings with clear goals.
+Be brave to give polite feedback on meetings which are waste of time.

 ## Culture and Strategy